smir3/4.School_District_Analysis/README.md

 - the average reading score for each grade level from each school
 - the scores by school spending per student, by school size, and by school type.

-Also, this analysis will examine how replacing the ninth graders' math and reading scores affected the School District Analysis.
+This analysis will examine how replacing the ninth graders' math and reading scores affected the School District Analysis.

 Results: IMAGE OF DATA FRAME